-Describe how your jurisdiction will establish points of contact (POCs) and communication methods for organizations, employers, or communities (as appropriate) within the critical population groups.
+D. Describe how your jurisdiction will establish points of contact (POCs) and communication methods for organizations, employers, or communities (as appropriate) within the critical population groups.

-During the COVID-19 response, the District has established multiple points of contact with the above listed groups in efforts to serve our most critical population groups.
-DC Health has reliable points of contact with the healthcare providers in the city that serve these population groups, including with their local associations: DC Hospital Association, DC Health Care Association (represents long term care industry), and DC Primary Care Association.
-In addition, DC Health's Health Regulation and Licensing Administration (HRLA), has good standing relationships and communication with all licensed healthcare facilities and pharmacies in the District.
-These groups are regularly convened by DC Health's Health and Medical Coalition.
-HRLA will continue to serve as a source for tracking and communicating important information regarding the facility- and provider- level COVID-19 response and vaccination efforts.

-DC Health has also leveraged existing partnerships with other partners serving critical population groups such as Consortium of Greater Washington Area Colleges and Universities; District of Columbia Public Schools; Public Charter School Board, Department of Corrections; Department of Insurance, Securities, and Banking; DC Chamber of Commerce; Department of Disability Services; Department of Behavioral Health, DC Housing Authority, and Department of Human Services.
-Through these partnerships, DC Health has coordinated targeted vaccination efforts, including offsite clinics, for residents of congregate care facilities, subsidized and senior housing, homeless shelters, and inmates of the District's jail.
+During the COVID-19 response, the District has established points of contact with the above listed groups.
+Through the District's Health and Medical Coalition, DC Health has reliable points of contact with organizations representing many of the Healthcare Providers in the city -DC Hospital Association, DC Health Care Association (represents long term care industry), and DC Primary Care Association.
+The Coalition, through DC Health's Health Regulation and Licensing Administration (HRLA), has good standing relationships and communication with all licensed healthcare facilities in the District.
+HRLA will continue to serve as a source for tracking and communicating important information regarding the COVID-19 response and vaccination efforts.
+DC Health has also strengthened and maintained relationships with other critical partners such as Consortium of Greater Washington Area Colleges and Universities, District of Columbia Public Schools, Public Charter School Board, Department of Corrections, Department of Insurance, Securities, and Banking, DC Chamber of Commerce, and Department of Human Services.
+DC Health will continue to connect with these group and other critical infrastructure entities, as needed.